'Othering' in Media and Steps Towards a More Inclusive Society

 Mass media is not only a primary source of information for a broad audience, but it can also be a source of prejudice, stereotyping and alienation.

 When the media landscape is dominated by journalists who belong to the majority group (e.g. European, white American, white English-speaking Australian), the narrative is based on a homogeneous, hegemonic vision of society.
-So, the migrant is more likely to be portrayed as an antagonistic Other.
+So, the migrant is more likely to be portrayed as the antagonistic Other.
 And a certain image of the migrant becomes the status quo.

-Images of the migrant
+Portrayal of the migrant

 Sociologists have done extensive research on the media discourse and identified a number of common 'roles' of migrants in news stories.
 Among these are: